chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 ### Useful stuff

-I personally didn't do too much reading about the process of giving birth.
+I personally didn't do too much reading about the process of giving birth/being pregnant.
 I relied on the team of midwives and doctors.
 That having been said here are some useful resources:

   * "How much coffee is okay?"
 "UUUUUUGH I had a glass of wine, how guilty should I feel?"
 "So, like, can I eat deli meat?"
 All fair questions and it is extremely hard to know what to believe.
 Veronica got a lot of comfort out of [Expecting Better](https://www.goodreads.com/book/show/16158576-expecting-better).
 The long and short of it is that an economist wanted the answers to these questions, so she went through the literature and summarized it.
   * Hypnobirthing.
 Sounds like mumbo jumbo, but giving birth is an exercise in the mind-body connection.
 Veronica swears by this and, having listened to it, I do to.
 [The Calm Birth School](https://www.thecalmbirthschool.com/) and its associated materials are fantastic.